Easy 15-Minute Sweet and Sour Chicken

 I’m all about a 15-minute dinner.
 Especially when it tastes better than what I’d get in a restaurant, it’s healthier, less expensive, and faster than calling for takeout.
 Score on all fronts.

-It’s a simple sauce that’s packed with the perfect balance of sweet yet sour Asian flavors.
+It’s a simple sweet and sour sauce that’s packed with the perfect balance of sweet yet sour Asian flavors.
 Soy, sesame, garlic, and more.

-The sauce coats the chicken beautifully and really makes this dish what it is.
-You’ll likely have extra which I could eat by the spoonful.
+The homemade sweet and sour sauce coats the chicken beautifully and really makes this dish what it is.
+You’ll likely have extra, which I could eat by the spoonful.
 It’s great over rice or veggies.

-If you want to make this dish with veggies like broccoli or sugar snap peas, add them after you add the sauce to the chicken and let them simmer in the sauce for a few minutes until they’re crisp tender.
+If you want to make this Chinese sweet and sour chicken with veggies, like broccoli or sugar snap peas, add them after you add the sauce to the chicken and let them simmer in the sauce for a few minutes until they’re crisp tender.

 - 3/4 cup granulated sugar